 Downtown Design Guidelines

-The Design Committee will be partnering with the Historic Preservation to create downtown design guidelines which will serve as a guide for recommendations on all future renovations that property owners of downtown buildings may undertake.
-At this stage, the document will just serve as a guide on how to retain the historic character of our built environmental, while remaining sustainable and practicle.
-There is currently no formal review process for the city of Fort Madison.
-However, if state or federal funding is used for renovations, typically the designs must adhere to the Secretary of the Interior’s Standards for Rehabiltiation.
+The Design Committee has partnered with the Historic Preservation to create downtown design guidelines which serve as a guide for recommendations on all future renovations that property owners of downtown buildings may undertake.
+At this stage, the document serves as a guide on how to retain the historic character of our built environment, while remaining sustainable and practical.
+There is currently no formal review process for the City of Fort Madison.
+However, if state or federal funding is used for renovations, typically the designs must adhere to the Secretary of the Interior’s Standards for Rehabilitation.